 Inspired by recent successes such as the skate park and Haverfoodfest there is also evidence that things are beginning to change …

 What people are thinking and feeling about a place and how this is communicated in the press and social media are central to changing perceptions.
 The collection of posts here document activity and point the way to how people’s views of Haverfordwest may be changing.

 Feedback on the programme

 What art can be

-In a geographically remote and rurally isolated community, people’s exposure to the diversity of contemporary socially engaged arts practice can be very limited.
+In a geographically remote and rurally isolated community, people’s exposure to contemporary arts practice can be very limited.
 See a selection of posts exploring the work undertaken by commissioned artists along with feedback on how this has increased people’s understanding of what art can be here

 Support for art and regeneration